Kaintara/GoFish/README.md

 - Bot Players with varying difficulty.
 - 200+ Game Themes to choose from!
 - Statistics Menu to show off your best scores!
--

 Game Mechanics:

 - Click on a card to ask for it
 - Click on the icon of the player you want to ask
 - Be Successfull!
-Or not and have to take a
+Or not and have to take a card from the deck by clicking on it

 Reflection: